How is Kaiser Permanente different from other health plans?

 How do I obtain a new or replacement Kaiser Permanente ID card and how do I receive care prior to receiving my ID card?

-Please contact your Kaiser Permanente plan’s member services team for assistance with obtaining your new or replacement ID card and to schedule care prior to receiving it.
+Please contact Kaiser Permanente Washington’s Member Services at 1-888-901-4636 for assistance with obtaining your new or replacement ID card and to schedule care prior to receiving it.
+You can also access your digital ID card by registering for online services, then signing on to your personalized online account.

 What do I need in order to cover my newborn (or to add or delete other dependent family members)?